DomThePorcupine/triage/README.md

 a computer reach volunteer.
 It creates a file and puts it on an ftp server to allow for inventory automation and more efficeny.

-run ./launcher.py or for command line only run sudo ./triage.py
+#To use run sudo ./triage.py

 I am moving toward triageC only please do not use the GUI it is broken